rafiko1/jigsaw-multilingual-competition/README.md

 ### Introduction
-PyTorch model code used by the 1st place winner for the  [2020 Jigsaw Multilingual Kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
+Tensorflow model code used through Kaggle TPUv3 instances by the 1st place winner for the  [2020 Jigsaw Multilingual Kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
 Our solution is detailed in this [Kaggle forum post](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion/160862).
-This is "one-half" of the overall solution with the other half leveraging similar Tensorflow models trained on Kaggle TPUv3 instances.
+This is only "one-half" of the overall solution with the other half leveraging similar Pytorch training models trained locally.

 ### Recipe for training:
-1. Bootstrap test-set predictions (pseudo-labels) for all languages using the XLM-Roberta-Large multilingual model
-2. Combine pseudo-labels with training data, train a monolingual/multilingual model, and predict test-set samples in the relevant language(s)
-3. Blend predictions from the current model with the previous ensemble predictions - update pseudo-labels
-4. Repeat steps 2 and 3 with various pretrained monolingual and multilingual models

-We provide 3 sets of sample pseudo-labels (scoring on public LB: 9372, 9500, 9537) for you to test training monolingual and multilingual models against (refer to the Data and model files section below).
+1.

 ### Code